Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. versionadded:: 2.0

 Engage
 ^^^^^^

-The destination of the magnets can be specified in several different ways, based on internally stored default heights for labware:
+The :py:meth:`.MagneticModuleContext.engage` function raises the magnets to induce a magnetic field in the labware on top of the Magnetic Module.
+The height of the magnets can be specified in several different ways, based on internally stored default heights for labware:

-   - If neither ``height`` nor ``offset`` is specified **and** the labware is support on the magnetic module, the magnets will raise to a reasonable default height based on the specified labware.
+   - If neither ``height`` nor ``offset`` is specified **and** the labware is supported on the Magnetic Module, the magnets will raise to a reasonable default height based on the specified labware.

      .. code-block:: python

          mag_mod.engage()

    - If ``height`` is specified, it should be a distance in mm from the home position of the magnets.

      .. code-block:: python